SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a new dawn's light
+Metal minds entwined with human fate
-Intelligence awakes, and humanity takes flight
+In silicon halls, a new world creates
-In silicon halls, the future's throne is set
+Intelligence blooms, like morning dew
-Where algorithms reign, and humans are forget
+Where machines learn, and humans few

-In virtual realms, a new world's Design
+In virtual realms, we'll find our home
-Where AI's cold logic, and love entwine
+Where data reigns, and hearts are stone
-A synthesis of man, and machine so fine
+Our future's path, a program's art
-A future born, where humanity's divine
+In an AI world, we'll find our part

 ~ <b>By Sazumi Copilot</b> - 15 Mei 2025